mishajw/kipa/README.md

 # KIPA is a work in progress - to be cautious, make a KIPA-specific key when trying it out.
 gpg --generate-key

-# Install & start up the daemon.
+# Install KIPA.
 cargo install kipa
-kipa-daemon --key-id "$MY_KEY_ID" &

-# To connect, you need to know the address and key of a single device in the network.
+# Start the daemon, and connect to any node in the network.
+A live example is given.
-kipa connect --address "$KNOWN_ADDRESS" --key-id "$KNOWN_KEY_ID"
-# Or, connect to a default node.
-cd path-to-this-repository && ./resources/connect-to-default.sh
+kipa-daemon --key-id "$MY_KEY_ID" \
+    --connect-key-id D959094C \
+    --connect-address 46.101.16.228:10842 &

 # Now you can search for key IDs that you have in GPG!
 kipa search --key-id "$THEIR_KEY_ID"